Schedules¶

 Behavior:

-- In most cases the view alone defines the job set; steps
+- In most cases the view alone defines the job set; steps/tag refine it.

 Schedule views (generated)¶